lfricken/lfricken.github.io/pages/politicalnodes.md

 Once again, if I can load the concept of “feminism” with good karma by making it so obvious nobody can disagree with it, then I have a massive “home field advantage” when I’m trying to convince anyone of any particular policy that can go under the name “feminism”, even if it's unrelated to the arguments that gave feminism good karma in the first place.

-Or if I’m against feminism, I just post quotes from the ten most offensive feminists on Tumblr again and again until the entire movement seems ridiculous and evil, and then you’ll have trouble convincing anyone of anything feminist.
+On the other hand, I could just post quotes from the ten most offensive feminists on Tumblr, again and again, until the entire movement seems ridiculous and evil.
+Then, you’ll have trouble convincing anyone of anything feminist.
 “That seems reasonable... but wait, isn’t that a feminist position?
 Aren’t those the people I hate?”

 (compare: most Americans oppose Obamacare, but most Americans support each individual component of Obamacare when it is explained without using the word “Obamacare”)